-PLUS - for service on and after October 01, 2011 - 3% of your best five year average monthly earnings times your years of service on and after October 1, 2011.
+PLUS - for service on and after October 1, 2011 - 3% of the average monthly earnings for your highest five consecutive years out of the last 10 years times your years of service on and after October 1, 2011.

 The total benefit percentage calculated using the formula above cannot be greater than the 80% maximum discussed earlier.